John Hunter (Royal Navy officer): Explorations around Australia and Tasmania

 The expedition arrived in Port Jackson in January 1788.
 Hunter led an expedition to explore the Parramatta River early in 1788.
-This expedition explored and made soundings as far as Iron Cove, Five Dock Bay and Hen and Chicken Bay on the Parramatta River.
+This expedition explored and made soundings as far as Iron Cove, Five Dock Bay and Hen & Chicken Bay on the Parramatta River.
 The Sir William Dixson Research Library at the State Library of New South Wales holds the original copy of the chart of the expedition, entitled "Chart of the coasts and harbours of Botany-Bay, Port-Jackson and Broken-Bay, as survey'd by Capt.n John Hunter of H.M.S.
 Sirius".
 The expedition was significant because it may have marked the first contact to take place between the British and the Indigenous people of the land, the Wangal Clan, in 1788.
 William Bradley's log says that this contact took place while Hunter was having breakfast and is remembered in the name of the suburb, Breakfast Point.